Randomly Compiled Quantum Simulation with Exponentially Reduced Circuit Depths: Robust Richardson Extrapolation

 \begin{lemma}[\cite{low2019well}] For the choice of $\{y_j\}$ given in \cref{Eq:Sampling_Points} gives $\norm{b_1}=O(\log(m))$, $\max_i y_i = O(m^4)$ and $\max_jy_j / y_m=O(m^2)$. \end{lemma} \begin{proof} The result for $\norm{b}_1$ follows directly from Ref.~\cite{low2019well}.
 The result for $\max_iy_i$ follows from noting that $R/\sqrt{x^{(2m)}_1}=O(m^2)$.
 Finally we see that $\max_j(y_j/y_m) = O\left( R^2/x^{(2m)}_1\times x^{(2m)}_m/R^2\right) = O(m^2)$. \end{proof}

 We can now consider constructing a well-conditioned Richardson extrapolator for time-evolved observables under the qDRIFT channel.
-Thus we see that we can construct a well-conditioned estimator of the form in \cref{Eq:Estimator_Form}, we can use the step-sizes given in \cref{Lemma:Step_Scaline_m}.
+We see that we can construct a well-conditioned estimator of the form in \cref{Eq:Estimator_Form} by using the step-sizes given in \cref{Lemma:Step_Scaline_m}.
 Thus we define the $m^{th}$-order Richardson estimator as follows

 where we define $s$

 where $\ell$ is some parameter we will fix later by choosing an appropriate $s_1$.
 Since rescaling by a factor $sy_1$ does not change the values of $b_j$ (from \cref{Eq:b_i_definition} we see that $b_j$ is defined in terms of ratios), then $\norm{b_1}=O(\log(m))$.
 Importantly for our purposes, we see that $\max_i \frac{1}{s_i} = \max_i N_i = y_j/(s_m y_m) = O(m^2/s_1)$ which follows from \cref{Lemma:Step_Scaline_m}.